• Shop

 1 teaspoon salt

 Combine in a large bowl.
 (I use a large spoon and a whisk to blend the ingredients well.)
-I like to make this mix in 5 cup batches because that quantity fits easily into my mixing bowls for blending.
-I make multiple batches at once and store it in a large canister on my kitchen counter.
-(Store as you would flour.)
+I like to make this mix in 5 cup batches because that fits easily into my mixing bowls, but you can double, triple, and so on to make a large quantity at once.
+Three Quick Mix 5-cup batches will fit into one gallon-size baggie for storage.
+Use a large scoop to fill the baggie.

 How to Make Basic Quick Mix Biscuits: